VegaDeftwing/OpGuidesHugoSrc/content/Music/vcv.md

 Finally, there are non-VCV options, like [Voltage Modular](https://cherryaudio.com/voltage-modular), [Softube Modular](https://www.softube.com/modular), or maybe [Reason Rack](https://www.reasonstudios.com/en/reason/rack-plugin).

 If you want to load VSTs inside of Rack, you'll have to get [VCV Host](https://library.vcvrack.com/VCV-Host/Host), which is not free.
-It's also not perfect about plugin support, but it's still by far the biggest bang for your buck you can add to rack, albeit the UI is a bit clunky at times.
+It's also not perfect about plugin support, but it's still by far the biggest bang for your buck you can add to rack, albeit the UI is a bit clunky at times and any module running through host will have some delay depending on the buffer size (iirc, it defaults to 128)

 ## How do I interface VCV with Eurorack hardware?

 Pretty much the only way to do it directly is with either the Expert Sleepers ES-8, ES-9, or with an audio interface that supports ADAT and the ES-3 and ES-6 or [Boredbrain Optx](https://www.perfectcircuit.com/boredbrain-optx.html).
 This is going to largely depend on your setup and what you're looking for - if you want to hook up normal line-level gear to normal audio in's and out's using a traditional audio interface with ADAT is proabably the better option.
 If you're seeing this and going "Holy shit that's expensive!" then, yep, welcome to eurorack.

+You'll also probably want a MIDI→CV interface.
+I like the FH-2, but there's a million options out there.
+Mutable's Yarns (or clones of it) is nice too.